-The Rubicone Tour Bike is a circular cycling route, suitable for everyone, dedicated to find the places of historical, cultural and landscape interest in the province of Forlì-Cesena.
+The Rubicone Bike Tour is a circular cycling route, suitable for everyone, dedicated to finding the places of historical, cultural and landscape interest in the province of Forlì-Cesena.

 It starts from via Cecchini, near the Cesenatico station, right in front of the "Spazio Pantani", an area entirely dedicated to the Romagna cycling champion.
 Inside, it is possible to retrace the Pirate's career through the exhibition of photos, memorabilia and audiovisual materials.

-It continues towards Porto Canale (Corso Garibaldi) where lies the floating section of the Maritime Museum, devoted to the life and traditions of the upper and middle Adriatic seafaring.
+It continues towards Porto Canale (Corso Garibaldi) where the floating section of the Maritime Museum lies, devoted to the life and traditions of the upper and middle Adriatic seafaring.
 “Trabaccoli”, “Battane”, “Bragozzi" and other typical boats that have sailed in fishing and maritime transport until the first half of the last century are preserved here, after being restored in every detail.

 At the corner opposite the square stands Casa Moretti, the birthplace of the writer Marino Moretti, bequeathed to the Municipality of Cesenatico so that the original furnishings, his books and autographed papers, letters and manuscripts of his works could be preserved.

 Pursuing along Corso Garibaldi, we arrive in front of the characteristic fish market, behind which is the "Piazzetta delle Conserve", a real open-air museum where you can see some structures in the shape of an inverted cone immersed in the ground.
 These are ancient containers, dating back to the seventeenth century: real "cold rooms" of the past in which the fish, alternating with the pressed snow, could be stored for long periods.